BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 This confirms:
 - The envelope was signed by the claimed entity
-- No part of the non-elided content has been tampered with
+- No part of the content has been tampered with
 - All elisions were performed correctly

 ### 2. Structural Integrity Verification